 The Ithaca Model 37 details here are based on information provided online in Wikipedia, and in a 2005 article by Todd Watts.
+These details apply specifically to guns produced by the original company pre-1975.
+There may have been some changes since.

 The 37 is a slide or pump action repeating shotgun design that in itself is not that much unlike many other repeating shotgun models that have come and gone.
 Its chief competitors have traditionally been the Remington 870, Winchester’s Model 12 and 1300, and Mossberg’s Model 500.
 All of these, as well as dozens of others that have competed with the 37, do essentially the same thing.
 But the 37 is unique enough to hold a special niche and following in the U.S. market.